mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/layers.rst

 The Layer Stack
 ---------------

 You can select the active layer here.
-Using :kbd:`Shift` and :kbd:`Ctrl` you can select multiple layers and drag-and-drop them.
+Using the :kbd:`Shift` and :kbd:`Ctrl` keys you can select multiple layers and drag-and-drop them.
 You can also change the visibility, edit state, alpha inheritance and rename layers.
 You can open and close groups, and you can drag and drop layers, either to reorder them, or to put them in groups.

 Name
-    The Layer name, just do double- |mouseleft| to make it editable, and press :kbd:`Enter` to finish editing.
+    The Layer name, just do double- |mouseleft| to make it editable, and press the :kbd:`Enter` key to finish editing.
 Label
     This is a color that you can set on the layer. |mouseright| the layer to get a context menu to assign a color to it.
 You can then later filter on these colors.
 Blending Mode